 Dynamic squats or Bulgarian split squats with hop: Do eight rounds of your chosen leg exercise – 20 seconds of work followed by 10 seconds of rest

-For more HIIT workout ideas, sign up for 8fit.
+For more HIIT and Tabata workout ideas, sign up for 8fit.